IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 Institution-Wide Shibboleth Groups
 ----------------------------------

-The Dataverse software allows you to optionally define "institution-wide Shibboleth groups" based on the the entityID of the Identity Provider (IdP) used to authenticate.
+The Dataverse Software allows you to optionally define "institution-wide Shibboleth groups" based on the the entityID of the Identity Provider (IdP) used to authenticate.
 For example, an "institution-wide Shibboleth group" with ``https://samltest.id/saml/idp`` as the IdP would include everyone who logs in via the SAMLtest IdP mentioned above.

 To create an institution-wide Shibboleth groups, create a JSON file like :download:`shibGroupSAMLtest.json<../_static/installation/files/etc/shibboleth/shibGroupSAMLtest.json>` as below and issue this curl command: